-Actions Who is responsible Resources Required Timeframe How will you measure success Evidence/Links Develop a 25 year regeneration plan for Belford St Park SLT, Kaialo, BoT, Whānau - Enviroschools - Community Engagement - Website - Grant's For Good? - Dunedin City Council - Apply for a Port Otago Community Container Term 1 - 3 - Plan in place - Ākoka, kaiako, and community engagement - Term 2 - 4 Inquiry Topic - How can we create a natural environment for everyone to enjoy in Te Koau?
-SLT, Kaiako, - Teacher Only Day 29/1/24 - Paul Pope (Te Nohoaka o Tukiaua) - Knowledge of local regeneration projects (Craigieburn, Otago Peninsula) - EOTC Whole School Trip - Te Nohoaka o Tukiaua/Sinclair Wetlands - buses/koha Term 2 - 4 Sinclair Wetlands Website School buildings reflect bicultural nature of our school: - Rebranding of our Kura to incorporate our Te Reo name - Kowhaiwhai developed for our kura and used - Spaces within our kura are given appropriate names and signage installed - Map of Aotearoa and World reflecting ākoko/whānau origins Children plan and design a native plant walk that educates the community about what plants birds eat- All Laser cut quality signs designed by tamariki QR codes to further info made and researched by pupils why certain plants were planted and what birds we are trying to attract.
+Actions Who is responsible Resources Required Timeframe How will you measure success Evidence/Links Develop a 25 year regeneration plan for Belford St Park SLT, Kaiako, Board, Whānau - Enviroschools - Community Engagement - Website - Grant's For Good? - Dunedin City Council - Apply for a Port Otago Community Container - ORC Ecofund Term 1 - 3 - Plan in place - Ākoka, kaiako, and community engagement - Plant 75 trees as part of the 75th Jubilee SLT, Kaiako, Board, whānau - DCC Support - ORC Ecofund and support - Landscape design developments Term 3 School buildings reflect bicultural nature of our school: - Rebranding of our Kura to incorporate our Te Reo name - Kowhaiwhai developed for our kura and used - Waharoa developed and installed - Spaces within our kura are given appropriate names and signage installed - Map of Aotearoa and World reflecting ākoko/whānau origins SLT Board, Kaiārahi - New Signage around the school and school van - Kowhaiwhai/Waharoa development with Hui Whānau, tamariki and kaiako - support from Connor Ropata-Kaitoko - Cultural narrative Term 1 - 4 - Our kura has signage, Kowhaiwhai and Waharoa that represents our commitment to Te Tiriti of Waitangi Children plan and design a native plant walk that educates the community about what plants birds eat- Kaiako Laser cut quality signs designed by tamariki QR codes to further info made and researched by pupils why certain plants were planted and what birds we are trying to attract.
 A walk way made by students with their own made tile/rock etc along the side, with native plants Free to use compost bins for the community filled up by Mr Harris's garden clippings etc. Bird feeders to encourage birds made by tamariki.
-Be part of the Peninsula possum tracking project Find out about and have guest speakers and have traps set at school Starting in our akomaka and ensuring the children have pride in our kura.
+Starting in our akomaka and ensuring the children have pride in our kura.
+Kaiako - Class monitors - Caretaker/cleaner job descriptions and schedule fo work - Community working bees Clean, tidy and respected akomaka and school grounds Clear work schedule for cleaners and caretaker which is evaluated throughout the year New sandpit build with support from whānau